 As a consumer, you might get more familiar with the B2C than B2B.
 The presence of B2C is right on your daily purchase.
 When you go to an Apple store to buy a smartphone or buy food from a supermarket, it is B2C.

 Similarities of B2B and B2C

-B2B and B2C may sometimes confuse you because two forms have similarities.
-So before we dwell on their differences, let’s talk about their similarities first.
+B2B and B2C may sometimes confuse you because the two forms have similarities.
+So, before we dwell on their differences, let’s talk about their similarities first.

-B2B and B2C marketing might be the most easy-to-confuse one for you.
-Marketers in both B2B and B2C always cultivate communication directly to customers.
+B2B and B2C marketing might be the most confusing one for you.
+Marketers in both B2B and B2C always cultivate communication directly with customers.
 So marketing strategies in B2B and B2C depend on the target audience.
-Both types know that entailing consistent and the customer-centric sales process is the key to win the customers, and building customer loyalty is the ultimate overarching goal.
-Whether you’re a B2B marketer or a B2C marketer, it is essential to identify and define buying personas of your customer (individual human customer for B2C and companies for B2B) for successful marketing.
+Both types know that entailing a consistent and customer-centric sales process is the key to winning the customers and building customer loyalty is the ultimate overarching goal.
+Whether you’re a B2B marketer or a B2C marketer, it is essential to identify and define the buying personas of your customers (individual human customers for B2C and companies for B2B) for successful marketing.

 Differences between B2B and B2C